djvill/APLS/doc/how-to-use/view-transcript.md

 Annotation counts can give us clues about the structure of the data and how layers relate to one another.
 For example, `HD06interview1.eaf` has one fewer <span class="layer">orthography</span> annotation than <span class="layer">word</span> annotations, unlike `CB01interview3.eaf`.
-That's because the second word of the interview is redacted---Interviewer HD says the speaker's name (as the cornflower-blue <span class="layer">redaction</span> annotation shows).
+That's because the second word of the interview is redacted---Interviewer HD says the speaker's name (as the {% include layer-color.html layer="redaction" %} <span class="layer">redaction</span> annotation shows).
 Otherwise, every <span class="layer">word</span> annotation has a corresponding <span class="layer">orthography</span> annotation.

 Like the layer picker's [icons](#icons), there's a _Hide annotation counts_ setting, which APLS remembers if you navigate to other <span class="apls-page">Transcript</span> pages in the same browser tab: